auth0/docs/articles/connections/database/password-change.md

 Notes on password resets:
 - The reset password link in the email is valid for one use only.
--If the user receives multiple password reset emails, only the password link in the most recent email is valid.
+- If the user receives multiple password reset emails, only the password link in the most recent email is valid.
--The `URL Lifetime` field determines how long the link is valid.
+- The `URL Lifetime` field determines how long the link is valid.
 From the Auth0 dashboard, you can [customize the Change Password email](/email/templates) and modify the link's [lifetime](/api/authentication/reference#change-password).

 In the [Classic Universal Login Experience](/universal-login/classic) you can [configure a url](/email/templates#configuring-the-redirect-to-url) to redirect users after completing the password reset.
 The URL receives a success indicator and a message.